ArchieFrench/automationExercise2/README.md

 Get started quickly with Serenity BDD and JUnit 5 with this simple starter project.

+---

+### 📂 Project Organisation
+- **Dependency Mapping**: Test cases were broken down into dependencies using a **topological sort**, ensuring execution order was logical and efficient.
+- **Project Board (Trello)**: Used to visualise progress and manage test case assignments.
+- **Pair Work**: We split into pairs and each implemented a test case.
+- **Branching Strategy**: Each pair uploaded their test cases to **respective feature branches**, which were later merged into the **main master branch** after review.
+- **Merge Conflicts**: Addressed collaboratively to ensure a clean integration of all completed test cases.
+- **README**: Provides setup instructions, execution commands, and reporting guide.
+- **Test Approach**: Prioritised automating high-impact user flows first (login, search, add-to-cart).

+---

 ## Get the code

 Click on the [Use This Template button](https://github.com/serenity-bdd/serenity-junit-starter/generate) to create a new project in your own Github account.